Achermanxuyi/Tutorial_web_programming/README.md

 Sometimes, the remote repository on GitHub will be more up to date than the local version.
 In this cade, you want to first commit any changes then run `git pull` to pull any remote changes to your local repository.

+### Merge Conflicts

++ One problem that can emerge when working with Git, especially when you're collaborating with other people, is something called a **merge conflict**.
+A merge conflict occurs when two people attempt to change a file in ways that conflict with each other.
++ This will typically occur when you either `git push` or `git pull`.
+When this happens, Git automatically change into a format that clearly outlines what the conflict is.